ghrgriner/flawful/README.md

 # Functionality

+This section uses terms defined on the [Background and Definitions](https://github.com/ghrgriner/flawful/wiki/Background-and-Definitions) page of the wiki.

 At a high level, the most important features are integrating audio information into the deck, integrating information from multiple reference lists into the deck (for example, to assign each note a